ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 ### Regular phase instructions

-1. The Regular phase will be divided into two division, the Asia Division using `Discord`, and the China Division using `QQ`.
+1. The regular phase will be divided into two division, the Asia division using Discord, and the China division using QQ.
-   - Players can choose the division and participate in the team of the corresponding match division.
-Players must ensure that they can use the chat tool of the corresponding match division and keep the message open.
+   - Players can choose the division and participate in the team of the corresponding division.
+Players must ensure that they can use the chat tool of the corresponding division and keep the chat open.
 2. Following the drafting phase, a 4-round Swiss stage will be played.
 This means teams with same match record will face each other.
-   - The two divisions will compete separately to determine a specified number of teams to enter the Elimination phase, the number of teams in each division to enter the Elimination phase is determined by the number of registrations, and the total number of teams in the two divisions is fixed to `16` teams into the Elimination phase.
+   - The two divisions will compete separately to determine a specified number of teams to enter the elimination phase.
+The number of teams in each division to enter the elimination phase is determined by the number of registrations, and the total number of teams in the two divisions is fixed to 16 teams into the elimination phase.
 3. The final ranking of the Swiss round will be determined by the following criteria in order:
    - Most matches won
    - Highest beatmap difference (`beatmap wins - beatmap losses`)